 Some development teams jump into automated testing like it’s the holy grail.
 And it is—kind of.
 Automated testing is a great safety net for regression testing and for checking in on redundant components.

 But we’re strong believers in manual, exploratory testing.
+The best testing results come from QA professionals.
 Even as automated suites become more sophisticated, they still require human drivers.
 Actually, automated tests are often converted from initially manual efforts.

-Here’s why developers need manual testers, whether outsourced or in-house.
+Here’s why developers need manual testers, whether external help or in-house.

 1. There’s a whole bunch of testing that simply must be manual